thebitbrine/MultiConsole/README.md

 (Why not just AllocConsole() you ask? because whenever the lib calls FreeConsole() to flip to another console the first console closes cuz there's nothing attached to it.
-So to bypass that "feature" we need to hijacks something else's console so it stays open when the lib is busy outputing to another console.)
+So to bypass that "feature" we need to hijacks something else's console so it stays open when the lib is busy outputting to another console.)
 So yeah, it hijacks its console, clears it up, sets the title, the icon, cancel key event and exit events, disables the quick edit mode (AKA misclick-to-pause-the-whole-damn-app), and keeps the host console's PID in a dictionary attached to its name.